cortizaldana/Project-Engineering-Explanation/README.md

 - Virtualizing will keep cost down
 - This project is all about building the base of our production like env to support future scaling

-# Network Segmentation Is What I Will Be Implementing
+# Network Segmentation Through Bridging

 - Bridges will act like a network subnet
 - Each bridge will have virtual machines/services running